santi1s/Big-Data/Big-Data/Support-Engineer-Best-Practices/Case-Management/Case-Hand-Off-Process.md

 **Reference Email Subject:**
 Big Data DM, please reassign <Prem/Pro> <Severity> <case number> to <APAC/IST/EMEA/US SE> - Skill: <product skill>
 **b.
 If you cannot attend the handoff meeting** (because it is outside your working hours or otherwise) find a teammate who can hold/monitor your case and attend the meeting in your place.
 **c.
-If you cannot find a teammate who can handle the case**, reach out to your regional hand off SME:
+If you cannot find a teammate who can handle the case**, reach out to your regional handoff SME:
 <details>
   <summary>Regional SMEs</summary>
 <b>APAC:</b> Tracy Zhang